-Additional areas of interest to CBCRP are chemicals or relevant chemical mixtures previously identified as hormonally active or carcinogenic to the breast, which are still produced in high-volume and present in the environment or in people.
-We encourage careful consideration of exposure assessment (to include internal dose, regardless of the model system) and how to address interindividual variability in exposure.
-A focus on vulnerable time periods and populations is also encouraged.
+A specific area of interest to CBCRP are chemical mixtures previously identified as hormonally active or carcinogenic to the breast, which are still produced in high-volume and present in the environment or in people.
+We encourage careful consideration of exposure assessment and how to address inter-individual variability in exposure.
+A focus on vulnerable life-course time periods and historically marginalized populations is also encouraged.
+We expect that some of the following approaches may be proposed: